 I obtained my doctorate in clinical psychology and completed post-doctoral training in clinical neuropsychology.
 Having worked in a variety of clinical settings, I have years of expertise working with clients across the life span with a wide array of neurological, developmental, and psychiatric conditions, including ADHD, learning disabilities, developmental delays, brain injuries and concussions, and various conditions affecting the central nervous system.

 My clinical experience covers nearly all ages, from young children to the elderly.
-I have worked with preschoolers experiencing developmental delays, provided evaluation and treatment services to school-aged children with ADHD at the NYU Child Study Center, spent several years as a senior supervising neuropsychologist in Kings County Hospital where I evaluated children and adults, and have worked at a neurology practice specializing in traumatic brain injuries/concussions.
+I have worked with preschoolers experiencing developmental delays, provided evaluation and treatment services to school-aged children with ADHD at the NYU Child Study Center, spent eight years as a senior supervising neuropsychologist in Kings County Hospital where I evaluated children and adults, and have worked at a neurology practice specializing in the diagnosis and treatment of brain injuries/concussions and neurological complications of COVID-19.

 In addition to clinical practice, I have taught and supervised graduate and medical students, interns, and post-doctoral trainees throughout my career.
 I always strive to stay informed of the new and exciting developments in research and clinical practice in my field.
-To that extent, I have presented at national neuropsychology conferences and have participated in clinical research.
-I have recently obtained extensive training in neurofeedback (EEG biofeedback), which I am now proud to offer to my patients with ADHD and other conditions.
+To that extent, I have presented at national neuropsychology conferences and have participated in clinical research and development of new cognitive assessment tools.